HSA-IMS-Kivy-2/Master_Emergency_Situations/README.md

 -------

 You need to download the Kivy-Launcher from the app-store.
-You can copy/paste this directory into /sdcard/kivy/ in your android device.
+You can then copy/paste the files into /sdcard/kivy/ on your android device.